-- Customs Administration Fee: This is a processing fee required for certain documents that are submitted to the Customs Department. - Stamp Duty: This is a postage stamp affixed to receipts with a prescribed CIF value.
+- Standard Compliance Fee: This is a 0.3% fee that is charged on the Cost Insurance Freight (CIF) value and is collected for the Bureau of Standards Jamaica (BSJ). - Customs Administration Fee: This is a processing fee required for certain documents that are submitted to the Customs Department. - Stamp Duty: This is a postage stamp affixed to receipts with a prescribed CIF value.
 Receipts above this amount attract a fee. - Additional Stamp Duty: This is applicable to specific items. - Environmental Levy: This is a 0.5% fee calculated on the CIF value of all imports.

-Other taxes and fees that may be applicable to your company's operation in Jamaica include:
+Other taxes and fees that may be applicable to your company's operation in Jamaica include:Annual Company Registration accommodations)

 - Annual Company Registration

 - Motor Vehicle Licence and Fitness Taxes

 - Document Taxes

 - Stamp Tax on authorized share capital

 - Property Tax

-- Guest Accommodation Room Tax (Applicable to all operators of guest
+- Guest Accommodation Room Tax

-accommodations)
+(Applicable to all operators of guest accommodations)